 GET THE HOW-TO: How to Make a Giant Fabric Wedding Table Number

 Charming in Chalk

 Use a simple chalk plaque to display table numbers.
 This is a low-cost option for sophisticated rustic style.

-Instead of using traditional numbers, name the tables from a certain catergory.
-Cut from wooden logs, these table names are a creative way to differentiate tables.
+Instead of using traditional numbers, name the tables around a specific theme.
+Cut from wooden logs, these tree-inspired table names are a creative way to show guests to their seats.

-Spice up your tabletop with glitter table numbers for a dazzling display.
-Design by Katherine Coe of GlitterBug Numbers.
+Whether you're having a New Year's Eve wedding or throwing a glitzy, black-tie affair, spice up your tabletop with glitter table numbers for a dazzling display.
+Design by Katherine Coe of GlitterBug Numbers

 Inexpensive gift tags make perfect DIY table numbers when draped around a simple mason jar arrangement.

 For a beach or nautical-themed wedding, print table number cards and place in a coastal-chic rope knot.
 Design by Richelle Siatta of Pretty Chic SF

 Turn back time and share memories from favorite vacations and trips.
 Each table named by destination will be a fun way to engage guests as they reminisce about the past and celebrate the future on your special day.
 Design by Jones Street Press